 After signing up for the trial I made myself a test client and used my personal email account to test out the forms etc. Then for the other 2 spots, I used for real clients after I tested things out.

-The first thing I did was set up my contract.
+The next thing I did was set up my contract.
 You can add your own contracts and use smart fields to populate important information such as:

 - client name